MartinFreiwald-GitHub/Java-Camel-CLI-Springboot-config/README.md

 # Java-Camel-CLI-Springboot-config
 Visual Studio setting up Java, Apache Camel, Apache Springboot.
 The source code for this is forked from Github here.  https://github.com/apache/camel
+Change the captial C in the camel-framework directory to lower case for your IDE folder store.

 # Addtion to this project I will add Spring boot and Spring boot DATA MongoDB.
 I will get the source code from https://github.com/spring-guides/gs-accessing-data-mongodb.
 I will be using Windows as my operating system for all of this.